-Core Course: International Studies 240: Introduction to International Studies Required Course:

-Political Science 326: Globalization and Development OR

-Political Science 215: Politics in Developing Societies

-Two courses from approved list in one of the Emphasis sub-concentrations.
+At least two courses must be at the 300-400 level.
+Core Course: International Studies 240: Introduction to International Studies Required Course: Political Science 326: Globalization and Development OR Political Science 215: Politics in Developing Societies Two courses from approved list in one of the Emphasis sub-concentrations.
 Two courses in a specific area or region.

-DIPLOMATIC STUDIES CONCENTRATION

-Courses in this area are designed for students who are interested in working in the field of international relations without specific geographic location.
+DIPLOMATIC STUDIES CONCENTRATION Courses in this area are designed for students who are interested in working in the field of international relations without specific geographic location.
 Courses focus on international organizations, diplomacy, global issues and international trade and finance.

-- 1) IS 240: Introduction to International Studies - 2) One course on international systems, structures, and processes - 3) One course on the nature and analysis of culture - 4) IS 488: Senior Seminar - 5) Language: A fourth semester of a second language is required.
-If a student is majoring or minoring in a language, that student may substitute the language requirement with a course form the list in the student's chosen emphasis. - 6) Off Campus study: students must study off campus for at least a semester.
+Core Courses - 1) IS 240: Introduction to International Studies - 2) One course on international systems, structures, and processes - 3) One course on the nature and analysis of culture - 4) IS 488: Senior Seminar 5) Language: A fourth semester of a second language is required.
+If a student is majoring or minoring in a language, that student may substitute the language requirement with a course form the list in the student's chosen emphasis.
+6) Off Campus study: students must study off campus for at least a semester.
 Study abroad in an appropriate program is strongly recommended.
 However, students in the Diplomatic Studies Concentration may also study for a semester in an appropriate domestic program (e.g. Washington Semester, Drew New York program).
 The off campus program must be approved by the International Studies Program Director and the coordinator of the Diplomatic Studies Team.
 Peace and Security Emphasis:

-a) EITHER History 354: US Foreign Relations since 1914 OR Political Science 303: International Law and Organizations b) Four of the following courses, no more than two from one department:
+a) EITHER History 354: US Foreign Relations since 1914 OR Political Science 303: International Law and Organizations AND b) Four of the following courses, no more than two from one department:

-AND

 History 202: World War II in the Pacific

 History 223: The Two World Wars

 History 353: US Foreign Relations to 1914

 History 354: US Foreign Relations since 1914

-Political Science 303: International Law and Organizations Political Science 321: International Politics of East Asia
+Political Science 303: International Law and Organizations

+Political Science 321: International Politics of East Asia

 Political Science 405: Theories of International Relations

 International Studies 222/322: International Human Rights

+Physics 239: Problems of Nuclear Disarmament

 Religion 133: Islam and the Modern World

 Religion 333: From Mecca to Malcolm X

 OR

 Globalization and Political Economy Emphasis:

-a) EITHER Economics 351: International Trade OR Political Science 345: International Political Economy b) Four of the following courses, no more than two from one department Business Administration 451: International Business
+a) EITHER Economics 351: International Trade OR Political Science 345: International Political Economy AND b) Four of the following courses, no more than two from one department Business Administration 451: International Business Economics 351: International Trade Economics 352: International Finance Economics 355: Economics of Developing Countries History 227: The Bloody History of Afternoon Tea: The British Empire and Asia Political Science 303: International Law and Organizations 226 International Studies Political Science 322: Politics of the European Union Political Science 345: International Political Economy Political Science 360: Comparative Environmental Politics (cross-listed with Environmental Studies 360) Political Science 361: Globalization and Development (cross-listed with Environmental Studies 361) Religion 110: Religions of the World Religion 133: Islam and the Modern World Minor Sequence in Diplomatic Studies:

-AND

-Economics 351: International Trade

-Economics 355: Economics of Developing Countries

-History 227: The Bloody History of Afternoon Tea: The British Empire and Asia

-Political Science 303: International Law and Organizations

-Political Science 322: Politics of the European Union

-Political Science 345: International Political Economy

-Political Science 360: Comparative Environmental Politics (cross-listed with Environmental Studies 360)

-Political Science 361: Globalization and Development (cross-listed with Environmental Studies 361)

-Religion 110: Religions of the World

-Religion 133: Islam and the Modern World

-Minor Sequence in Diplomatic Studies:

-At least two courses must be at the 300-400 level

-- 1) International Studies 240: Introduction to International Studies - 2) One course on the analysis of systems, structures, and processes - 3) One course on the analysis of culture - 2) Three courses from either the Peace and Security emphasis or the Political Economy emphasis

-INTERNATIONAL STUDIES COURSES:
+At least two courses must be at the 300-400 level - 1) International Studies 240: Introduction to International Studies - 2) One course on the analysis of systems, structures, and processes - 3) One course on the analysis of culture 2) Three courses from either the Peace and Security emphasis or the Political Economy emphasis INTERNATIONAL STUDIES COURSES: